sfmskywalker/Orchard-Off-The-Grid/Books/Layouts/14 - Chapter 13 - APIS.md

 }
 ```

-The above code listing demonstrates how to leverage the `IElementManager` to instantiate an element of a given type.
+The above code listing demonstrates how to work with the `IElementManager` to instantiate an element of a given type.

 Instead of setting up the instantiated HTML element as I did above, I could have provided an anonymous function instead, which looks like this: